Wolfmyths/Genshin-Stopwatch/README.md

 When a stopwatch finishes, a desktop notification will be played *(Check your windows notification and focus assist settings to make sure they will go off.)*

-When you close the application your stopwatches will save to the `save.txt` file.
+When you create a stopwatch or close the application, your stopwatches will save to the `save.txt` file.
 The save file is easily configurable and easy to read.

 Here is an example of a stopwatch's save data in `save.txt`: